Querying

 .build();

-// Use select_raw since joins return untyped rows
+// Use select_join since joins return rows with table provenance

 // Each row contains columns from both "users" and "posts"